RPLaine/openweather/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This application let's you input coordinates for four locations of your choice.
+This application lets you input coordinates for four locations of your choice.
 You will get current and future weather data easily.
-You can also choose if one particular locations is show only, or all of the locations.
+You can also choose if one particular locations is shown only, or all of the locations.

 Pros:
 * The application waits accordingly before showing the weather data.